Lillian Greneker: Design and mannequin business

 As a young woman, Lillian Lidman was a musical performer on the stage, touring with a stock company out of Chicago.
 She also designed costumes for theatre.
 After she married, she lived in the New York area, and designed and built several houses in Mount Kisco, New York.
-After her husband asked he to create lightweight poseable mannequins for a theatre lobby display, she patented her designs, including one with colleague Cora Scovil, and formed the Greneker Corporation with Edgar Rosenthal in 1937, to produce mannequins.
+After her husband asked her to create lightweight poseable mannequins for a theatre lobby display, she patented her designs, including one with colleague Cora Scovil, and formed the Greneker Corporation with Edgar Rosenthal in 1937, to produce mannequins.
 She built mannequins with rubber waists, to allow cinching into a "wasp" silhouette as well as more natural positioning.
 "Many claimes to 'firsts' in mannequin art are credited to Mrs. Greneker," explained a 1939 newspaper account.

 She talked about her work with host Adelaide Hawley on an early television program, "The Lady Means Business", in 1946.
 In 1951 she left the Greneker Corporation and founded Lillian Greneker Inc., adding other display items and theatrical props to her product line.
 Greneker's company moved to Los Angeles after World War II.